Deugz/nb-master/intro.md

 ## On my academic profile

-My name is  [Vincent Deguin](https://50.open.ac.uk/photography/vincent) and I am an Astrophysics PhD student at the Open University (as of 1st of August 2022).
-My PhD focus on **Experimenting with the earliest stages of planet formation** and I am particulary interested in understanding the key role that ice (coating interstellar dust grains) plays in that respect (both from a physical and chemical point of view).
+My name is  [Vincent Deguin](https://50.open.ac.uk/photography/vincent), I am an Astrophysics PhD student at the Open University and my PhD focus on:

+<p class="emphase">Experimenting with the earliest stages of planet formation</p>

+I am particulary interested in understanding the key role that ice (coating interstellar dust grains) plays in that respect (both from a physical and chemical point of view).
 I have an insatiable appetite for Open Science, that is unfortunately overlooked by the scientific community.
 This web-site is an attempt to make the outputs of my scientific journey as **open, accesible and reproducible** as possible, and is dived in 3 main sections: